mauilion/mauilion-hugo/content/posts/kind-k8s-testing.md

 Read more about it [here](https://github.com/travis-ci/gimme)

-For this setup I am going to make a local directory called `k8s-dev` and leverage [direnv](https://direnv.net/) to configure go in that directory.
+For this setup I am going to leverage [direnv](https://direnv.net/) to configure go.

 We need a system that has [gimme](https://github.com/travis-ci/gimme#installation--usage) and [direnv](https://direnv.net/) installed.